dotkom/smashfrontend/README.md

-Will write a better guide at some point.
+Will (probably not) write a better guide at some point.

 How to run locally:

 1. Install: Node
 2. Clone the repo
 3. npm install